tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServiceSimonSays.md

 ```javascript
 mySPIKE.Motor('A').run_for_degrees(360, 50, function() { console.log("done!") })
 ```
-Another thing to note, for those unfamiliar: you might notice how, even though all the callback function does is call another function (`console.log`), I still had to wrap it in an inline function instead using console.log as the callback directly (ie `run_for_degrees(360, 50, console.log("done!"))`.
+Another thing to note, for those unfamiliar: you might notice how, even though all the callback function does is call another function (`console.log`), I still had to wrap it in an inline function instead of using console.log as the callback directly (ie `run_for_degrees(360, 50, console.log("done!"))`.
 This is a quirk of the language- if passing in a function as a parameter of another function, you have to use its name without parentheses, or else it will be called at the same time as the function taking the parameter.
 For example, if we had a function `foo(callback)` and wanted to pass in the function `bar()` as callback, we would say `foo(bar)` rather than `foo(bar())`.
 A consequence of this is that we couldn't use `bar` directly if it needed any parameters, and would instead have to say `foo(function() { bar(parameter) })`.

 ## Timeouts
 Another helpful tool for timing events in JavaScript programs is `setTimeout(function, milliseconds)`.
 This is a built-in JavaScript function that sets up `function` to run after `milliseconds` milliseconds have elapsed.
 Notably, `setTimeout` is also non-blocking; the program